MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

   - enduser
 ---

-# Power Automate Desktop flow console
+# Power Automate Desktop console

 The flow console is the central interface of Power Automate Desktop.